Puli vs Puggle: Complete Comparison (2026)

 Health and Lifespan Comparison

 Puli has a typical lifespan of 10-15 years, while Puggle lives approximately 10-15 years.
 Health profiles differ significantly between these dogs.
-Puli is predisposed to Orthopedic Conditions, Other Health Concerns, with associated veterinary costs for monitoring and treatment.
+Puli is predisposed to orthopedic problems such as ligament injuries and other genetic predispositions, with associated veterinary costs for monitoring and treatment.
 Puggle faces its own health challenges including Respiratory Issues, Other Concerns.
-Both share a similar number of documented health predispositions, though the specific conditions and their management requirements differ.
+Documented predispositions land at roughly the same count for each, but differ in type and management approach.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health